The development of the e-invoice

 The EU Directive 2014/55 / EU requires public authorities in Europe to receive and process electronic invoices.
 This resulted, for example, in the German CIUS (Core Invoice Usage Specification) XRechnung.
 The Italian Government went one step further on January 1st 2019 by obliging all companies in Italy to invoicing through the SDI system (Sistema di Interscambio).
 Likewise, there are already signs in Spain that the B2G e-Invoicing guidelines will be extended to the B2B sector.

 Companies are therefore faced with the challenge of implementing various laws for sending and receiving invoices in IT systems.
 Depending on the country, different invoice formats are used and different transmission channels for e-Invoices are required.
 In particular, government institutions often rely on Web service-based approaches to transmit invoices – see, for example, the submission of ebInterface invoices in Austria or FatturaPA invoices in Italy.

-Another challenge is the ongoing monitoring of e-Invoice processes: were invoices created and converted correctly?
+Another challenge is the ongoing monitoring of e-invoice processes: were invoices created and converted correctly?
 Has the client received the invoice?
-Faulty invoices are a cause for complaint by the issuer and a well-used reason for not prompting the payment of the invoice immediately.
+Faulty invoices are a cause for complaint by the issuer and a well-used reason for non prompt payment.

 When settling invoices through central governmental regulators (such as FatturaPA), the integrity check of invoices is already done by the authority.
 Invalid invoices will not be accepted and will not reach the recipient.